-Again, as part of your practicum, you will update syllabi with details on your topic, assignments, seminars and assessments.
-There is an online website for the course, and you will post material here, too.
-Students rely heavily on web resources.
-PSU uses the "Desire to Learn" (d2l) online learning environment.
+As part of your practicum you will update syllabi with details on your topic, assignments, online classes and assessments.
+Our winter term 2021 course will be remote, and offers a tremendous opportunity to develop essential skills in online teaching.
+PSU uses Zoom, and the "Desire to Learn" (d2l) online environment.
+Our students now rely heavily on web-based resources.

-Posted material should include assignment instructions, relevant background readings, web links, and copies of any slides prepared for the course.
+Posted material should include assignment instructions, relevant background readings, video introductions and topics reviews, web links, and embedded copies of any slides prepared for the course.

-We'll meet early in the winter term (PSU) to go over expectations, and clarify steps required to prepare your practicum mini-course.
+We'll meet early in winter term to go over expectations, and clarify steps required to prepare your practicum mini-course.